davido/gerrit-buildbot-plugin/src/main/resources/Documentation/cmd-get.md

 DESCRIPTION
 -----------
-To get a task for building builbot connect to @PLUGIN@ plugin and poll a task from a platform specific queue.
+To get a task for building builbot connect to @PLUGIN@ plugin and poll a task from a OS specific queue.
 Once the task is polled, it is removed from the queue and a new thread is started.
 This thread wait until the task is reported as success, failed or canceled with `put` ssh command.
 The task can also be dropped or rescheduled with `schedule` ssh